-- Gill slits are separate, and operculum (gill cover) is not found.
+- Gill slits are separate, and the operculum (gill cover) is not found.

 - Placoid scales (tiny tough scales) are found.

-- Teeth are backwardly directed placoid scales of, Powerful jaw.
+- Teeth are backwardly directed placoid scales and a powerful jaw.

 - The members are predaceous (living by preying on other animals).

-- The air bladder is absent so they have to swim constantly for avoiding skinning.
+- The air bladder is absent so they have to swim constantly to avoid skinning.

-- Heart – Two chambered heart is present.
+- Heart – The two-chambered heart is present.